BYUHPC/oodproxy-client/windows/README.md

 - PowerShell 5.1 or later
 - Stunnel for Windows https://www.stunnel.org/downloads.html

+## Using the launcher
+To establish a connection to a Windows VM, start a relevant Open OnDemand job, then on the job card in "My Interactive Sessons" click "RDP".
+The browser will download the necessary config file and the launcher will run a PowerShell script that handles the rest of the session for you.
+It will start stunnel and launch mstsc.exe with all of the appropriate parameters.
+When the RDP window is closed, the PowerShell script will close stunnel and exit.

+### Troubleshooting
+- If the connection fails, verify that Stunnel is correctly installed
+- For installation issues, check the Windows Event Log for PowerShell execution errors
+- The application looks for Stunnel in standard installation locations and PATH

 ## For Developers
 If you need to make changes to any components:
 1. Modify the necessary files (`installer.iss`, `ood_proxy.ps1`, or `setup.ps1`)
 2. Rebuild the installer using Inno Setup Compiler 6.4.0 or later
 3. Test the new installer thoroughly before distribution

-## Troubleshooting
-- If the connection fails, verify that Stunnel is correctly installed
-- For installation issues, check the Windows Event Log for PowerShell execution errors
-- The application looks for Stunnel in standard installation locations and PATH